-Second, smallholders lack the opportunities and incentives to move beyond a basic marketing chain, which limits export opportunities and suppresses prices in local markets.
-Heavy government involvement in agricultural cooperatives in the past has limited the growth of horizontal market linkages, crucial in an environment where the average farm size is only 3-5 hectares.
-Extension services from the Ministry of Agriculture (MoA) are weak and farmers lack access to training on the costs and benefits of better irrigation technology, on-farm storage, or international certifications.
-In addition, the failure of the government to implement quality standards in local markets limits the farmers' share of the market value of their produce.
+Second, smallholders lack the opportunities and incentives to move beyond a basic marketing chain, which limits export opportunities and leads to frequent gluts in local markets that suppress the prices producers can command for their products.
+Heavy government involvement in agricultural cooperatives in the past has limited the growth of linkages between producers, crucial in an environment where the average farm size is only three to five hectares.
+Extension services from the Ministry of Agriculture (MoA) are weak, and farmers lack access to training on the costs and benefits of better irrigation technology, on-farm storage, or international certifications.
+In addition, the failure of the government to implement quality standards in local markets limits the farmers' share of the market value of their produce as wholesalers and retailers further up the chain reap the benefits of sorting and grading for end-user consumers.
 Market information is available only piecemeal, and there is little evidence that the information available has been effectively used by farmers to avoid frequent market gluts that suppress local prices.
+Although centralized cold storage is available, smallholders do not take advantage of this resource and lack the incentives or means to invest in private on-farm storage.

-Third, the government's strategic approach to the agricultural sector prioritizes rural poverty alleviation, food security and social stability over economic growth and is deeply swayed by political pressure from wealthy farmers and Bedouin tribal leaders.
+Third, the government's strategic approach to the agricultural sector prioritizes rural poverty alleviation, food security and social stability even when the policies adopted to achieve these goals directly conflict with building the conditions for economic growth.
+In addition, the government is deeply swayed by political pressure from wealthy farmers and Bedouin tribal leaders.
 Attempts to remove the duties on imported bananas or otherwise define and enforce regulations for better use of aquifers have been blocked by these interests.
-The MoA is traditionally weak and ineffective.
-The MoA, for its part, argues that it lacks the authority to effectuate change, and must revert to other ministries such as the Customs Department, the Ministry of Water and Irrigation (MWI), or the Ministry of Labor (MoL) for various types of approvals.
-With the exception of one recent Minister of Agriculture who was nominated by the private sector, a succession of political or tribal leaders have been awarded the post, which agribusinesses increasingly view as a political consolation prize.
-Meanwhile, recent export bans on tomatoes and cucumbers interfered with exporters' obligations to buyers in European markets and undermined the trust between the Jordan exporters and their European clients, threatening to curtail future foreign investment in the Jordanian agricultural sector.
+According to private sector interviewees, the MoA is historically weak and ineffective.
+The MoA, for its part, argues that it lacks the authority to effectuate change and must revert to other ministries such as the Customs Department, the Ministry of Water and Irrigation (MWI), or the Ministry of Labor (MoL) for various types of approvals.
+With the exception of one recent Minister of Agriculture who was nominated by the private sector, a succession of political or tribal leaders have been awarded the post, which leading agribusinesses increasingly view as a political consolation prize.
+Meanwhile, recent export bans on tomatoes and cucumbers interfered with exporters' obligations to buyers in European markets and undermined the trust between Jordan exporters and their European clients, threatening to curtail future foreign investment in the Jordanian agricultural sector.